-Graduate students expressed a desire to obtain formal credit for co-curricular learning including service learning, professional development activities, and interprofessional education events.
-With the Service Learning, Professional Development, and Interprofessional Education Badge Program, graduate students can document time spent in important activities that advance their careers outside of the laboratory or classroom.
-UNMC offers four levels of recognition (bronze through platinum), with each increasing level requiring more service learning, professional development activities, or interprofessional education events.
-To receive badging credit for service learning, professional development, interprofessional education, or other co-curricular activity that include a service-learning, professional development, and/or interprofessional education component, students must complete an online survey and submit a reflection.
+Graduate students expressed a desire to obtain formal credit for learning in co-curricular activities or events including service learning activities and professional development events.
+With the Service Learning and Professional Development Badge Program, graduate students can document time spent in important activities and events that advance their careers that may be outside of the laboratory or classroom.
+UNMC offers four levels of recognition (bronze through platinum), with each increasing level requiring more service learning and professional development activities or events.
+To receive badging credit for service learning, professional development, or other co-curricular activity that include a service-learning or professional development component, students must complete an online survey and submit a reflection.
 Activities must be documented within two months of the activity to receive credit.

-Students completing the minimum requirements to obtain a bronze, silver, or gold level badge receive the award at graduation.
-Prior to graduation, students who believe they are eligible for the platinum badge should apply for the award by contacting the Assistant Dean for Graduate Studies.
-Students will be awarded with a bronze, silver, gold, or platinum badge based on their achievements that can be included on the CV and will be acknowledged at graduation.
+Students completing the minimum requirements to obtain a bronze, silver, or gold level badge receive the award at Graduate Studies Convocation.
+Prior to that, students who believe they are eligible for the platinum badge should apply for the award by contacting the Assistant Dean for Graduate Studies.
+Students will be awarded with a bronze, silver, gold, or platinum badge based on their achievements that can be included on the CV and will be acknowledged at convocation.